CyMadigan/SQLCI-VSTSTask/README.md

 # SQLCI-VSTSTask

-This is the SQL CI task for Visual Studio Team Services (VSTS).
+This is the DLM Automation Build task for Visual Studio Team Services (VSTS).

 ## Tasks

 There is one task.
-Choose an action corresponding to the four actions of SQL CI.
+Choose an action corresponding to the 'Build', 'Test', 'Sync' or 'Publish' actions of DLM Automation.

 ## Structure
 - extension-manifest.json defines most of the metadata about the plugin.